-Most programming and activities will take place at Spalding University.
+Most programming and activities will take place at University of Louisville.
 Students will also have the opportunity to explore the surrounding neighborhood and participate in fields trips in the Louisville area.

 Will students have unstructured time?

 Students will have a limited amount of unstructured time during the day.
-Each evening, students will have free time to socialize with their peers at Spalding University.
+Each evening, students will have free time to socialize with their peers at University of Louisville.

 Can students leave the program during the week?

 Students are discouraged from leaving tne program during the week.
-If necessary, students must submit a written request 3 business days prior to the date of requested leave.
+If necessary, students must submit a written request onw week prior to the date of requested leave.
 Not all requests will be approved.
 Any student found to have left the Institute without prior approval will be subject to immediate dismissal.

 Will students have a curfew?
 Is there night security at the Institute?

 All students must be in their rooms at the specified room check time.
-Each night, students are checked into their rooms by Institute staff members and trained Spalding University Resident Assistants.
+Each night, students are checked into their rooms by Institute staff members and trained University of Louisville Resident Assistants.

 What are the rules of the Institute?